Federal Pell Grants

 Virginia Commonwealth Award (COMA)

-The Virginia Commonwealth Award Grant state grant is available to students who enroll in at least half-time (6+ credits) status, demonstrate financial need, are domiciliary residents of Virginia, and meet all other eligibility criteria.
+The Virginia Commonwealth Award Grant is available to students who enroll in at least half-time (6+ credits) status, demonstrate financial need, are domiciliary residents of Virginia, and meet all other eligibility criteria.
+COMA funds cannot be used to purchase books.
+ARPA and GEER COMA are available for 2022-2023 academic year until funds are expended.

 Virginia Guaranteed Assistance Program (VGAP)